ch-stark/keycloak-notes/blog.md

   Once the ACS Client is created in Keycloak you will need to add Client id and client secret in ACS Console.

+Let's review some further configuration-steps:

 ![Access Control](images/06bacs1.png)

 ClientID and Secret

 ![ACS ClientID-Secret](images/06cclientid-secret.png)

-Client scopes  OpenShift client
+Client scopes:  OpenShift client

 ![Client Scopes OpenShift-Client](images/06_clientscopesopenshiftclient.png)

-Client scopes  ACS client
+Client scopes:  ACS client

 ![Client Scopes ACS-Client](images/06_acsclientscopes.png)

 7: Client Roles and Mappers OCP
 Keycloak gives the option to define Roles that can be applied to users.

-Mapping IDP group into ACS role
-            We wanted to map the same group (in our case openshift-pm) coming from RHSSO into

 ![Client ACS](images/07_clientrolesandmappers.png)

 These roles can then be synced to Groups on the OpenShift clusters and admin can then create role binding to map the group to roles inside the openshift cluster, in this case cluster admin roles for the group of users above.

 ![Client ACS](images/07_ocpgroups.png)

 8: Mapping IDP group into ACS role

 We wanted to map the same group (in our case openshift-pm) coming from RHSSO into ACS.
 Prerequisite from ACS: To map IDP groups into ACS groups and roles we need ACS needs ‘groups’ claim in the ID token it receives from Keycloak.

 Goto the Keycloak Instance and follow these Steps:

 8.1 Under the acs client you have created in Step 6, Goto Mappers and create a mapper.
 Make sure to add Token Claim Name as ‘groups’